Mixed Signal Analyzer

 You can also add your custom analysis function using the Add Analysis button.

-multiply5, Number of input waveforms to
+slewRate, Number of input waveforms to

 1, Number of input parameters to

-Here the trend chart shows the delay of the signal as various process corners are varied.
+/in) signals as various process corners are varied.
 You can modify and add new fields to the trend chart.

 From the Plot Options panel, select

-wp in the Trend Chart Fields.
+vdd in the Trend Chart Fields.
+The fields are added to the x-axis layers.

 mixedSignalAnalyzer opens a new blank Mixed-Signal

-mixedSignalAnalyzer('mixedSignalAnalysis.mat') starts the
+mixedSignalAnalyzer('<fileName.fileExtension>') starts the

-Mixed-Signal Analyzer app, and loads it with
+Mixed-Signal Analyzer app, and loads it with the simulation data from the

 Extract Data from Cadence

 You can extract simulation data from Cadence ADE Simulation run (Interactive or Ocean).
 You can save data from a specific simulation run or all simulation runs.
+The intermediate waveforms generated by the SKILL expressions and signal with alias names are also saved.

 Simulation data are saved in a .mat file.